troclaux/notes/programming_concepts.md

 - low-code: create software with minimal coding required
   - examples: microsoft powerapps, salesforce lightning

-- idempotent: operation that has the same result when repeated
+- idempotent: operation that has the same effect no matter how many times it is performed

 - stateful: maintains information (state) about past events or user interactions
   - examples: